- J.A.M.

 - 3-4% of the colony’s trade to other colonies

-- 20% of all British timber imports come from
+- 20% of all British timber imports come from New Brunswick

-- Fear of Fenians and
+- Fear of Fenians and U.S.

-attacksU.S. - Long border with
+- Long border with Maine

-– poorly defended, easily accessible to troops outsideMaine - Need for Intercolonial Railway
+- Need for Intercolonial Railway

 - Central defense, economically tie with other markets